andyfitzsuse/andyfitz.github.io/posts/essential-svg-tools.md

 Remove the extra margin from around your SVG content so the file is easy to work with.
-SVGcrop.com resizes the SVG artboard by changing the ```viewBox="..``` attribute It's not 100% bulletproof (invisible shapes like clippaths will affect the viewBox) but handy all the same
+SVGcrop.com resizes the SVG artboard by changing the ```viewBox="..``` attribute It's not 100% bulletproof (invisible shapes like clippaths will affect the viewBox) but handy all the same.

 ## [SVG URL Encoder](https://yoksel.github.io/url-encoder/)